Tesla (NASDAQ:TSLA) Criminal Probe Reportedly Intensifies As FBI Reviews Model 3 Production Numbers

 What’s Next

-The investigation, led by the U.S. attorney’s office in San Francisco, will compare the company’s statements spanning over the past 2 years with its production capability, the Wall Street Journal reported.
+The investigation, led by the U.S. attorney’s office in San Francisco, will compare the company’s statements spanning over the past two years with its production capability, the Wall Street Journal reported.

 Tesla gave a statement on the FBI investigation to Fox's Charlie Gasparino, who posted it on Facebook.